lstapputknudsen/lstapputknudsen.github.io/_pages/cv.md

 ## Posts of responsibility

+<small> **Member of the organizing committee for the annual meeting of Grammatiknetværket**, 2026

+<small> **Member of the committee for endangered languages**, the Linguistic Circle of Copenhagen, 2024-

 <small> **Member of quota 2-admission committee, Linguistics,** University of Copenhagen, 2020

 <small> **Team Leader for the Danish IOL (International Linguistics Olympiad) team,** 2017-2020